Grow visibly thicker, fuller hair

 If you notice shedding after you start using finasteride, don’t panic.
 Stay focused on the long term and keep using your medication daily.
 Over time, you’ll likely notice thin areas filling back in with new, healthier hair as your follicles become active once again.

-Finasteride shedding after six months could mean something else is wrong.
-Finasteride shedding after one year is both unusual and a sign that something besides finasteride may be causing hair loss.
+Finasteride shedding after six months to one year is both unusual and a sign that something aside from finasteride could be causing your hair loss.
 In those cases, it’s best to consult a medical provider.

 While finasteride is effective on its own, it’s even more effective when combined with other hair loss treatments and good hair care habits.

-We’ll go over several tips to improve your finasteride results and help you better maintain any hair growth you experience while using this medication.
+We’ll go over a few tips to improve your finasteride results and help you better maintain any hair growth you experience while using this medication.

-One of the best ways to improve your results from finasteride is to use minoxidil at the same time.
+One of the best ways to improve your results from finasteride is to use it with minoxidil.

 Minoxidil is available over the counter as a topical solution (liquid) and a foam.
 It promotes hair growth locally at the scalp level, allowing you to simultaneously treat hair loss and potentially stimulate hair growth from more than one angle.